Vanguard Emerging Markets Government Bond ETF

 Dividends Summary

-- Vanguard Emerging Markets Government Bond ETF has issued 148 dividend payments over the past 12 years
+- Consistent Payer: Vanguard Emerging Markets Government Bond ETF has rewarded shareholders with 151 dividend payments over the past 12 years.

 Company News